JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 For [Gradle-based](developing_plugins.md) projects, [](verifying_plugin_compatibility.md#plugin-verifier) can be used to ensure compatibility with all specified target IDEs.

 For DevKit-based projects, [create an SDK](setting_up_theme_environment.md#add-intellij-platform-plugin-sdk) pointing to an installation of the intended target IntelliJ Platform-based product, e.g., PhpStorm, rather than IntelliJ IDEA.
-Use the same development version of the IntelliJ platform as the targeted product.
+Use the same development version of the IntelliJ Platform as the targeted product.

 Based on the tables above, the [JetBrains Marketplace](https://plugins.jetbrains.com/) automatically detects the JetBrains products with which a plugin is compatible, and makes the compatibility information available to plugin authors.
 The compatibility information determines if plugins are available for users of a particular JetBrains product.